-Currently, the site is served by heavy trucks (milk tankers, commodity deliveries) and other vehicles.
-Existing daily trips by all classes of vehicles are estimated at 37.1 average daily trips (ADT), with approximately 10.6 heavy truck trips (see Table 4, below).
-All dairy-related trips currently access the site via SR 59.
+Currently, heavy trucks (milk tankers, commodity deliveries) and other vehicles serve the project site.
+Existing daily trips by all classes of vehicles are estimated at 37.8 average daily trips (ADT), with approximately 11.1 heavy truck trips.
+All trips currently access Edminster Road and SR 140.
 The dairy provides on-site parking areas for employees and suppliers/vendors.
-The dairy operation does not serve retail customers.

-The project site is located within Flood Zone A, which is defined as an area subject to inundation by a 100-year storm but for which a Base Flood Elevation has not been established.
+The western portion of the project site is located within Flood Zone X, which is defined as an area with an annual flooding probability of 0.2 percent, outside of the 100-year flood zone.
+The eastern portion of the project site is located within Flood Zone A, an area subject to inundation by a 100-year storm, but for which a Base Flood Elevation has not been established.